fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Troubleshooting

-### Automatic importer
+### Automatic importer troubleshooting
-* If it takes longer than 30 seconds and no error shows up.
+* If it takes longer than 30 seconds or no error shows up:
   * Make sure the requirements are installed (Python and Npcap for Windows, Python and Wireshark for Mac), or try reinstalling them.
   * Restart your computer
+* Shows an error
+  * Try it again a couple times, it does fail occasionally
   * If you're on VPN, either disable it or change encryption to UDP
   * If you have Hyper-V enabled, there's a couple options:
+    * Try importing on a non Hyper-V machine
     * Open the View Network Connections menu, and disable the Hyper-V Bluestacks network adapter, then use the mobile hotspot import option.
     * Or modify the scanner code to hardcode your network interface: https://github.com/fribbels/Fribbels-Epic-7-Optimizer/issues/50#issuecomment-804275567
-* Shows an error
-  * Try it again a couple times, it does fail occasionally

 * Feel free to drop by the Discord server for help debugging other issues: https://discord.gg/rDmB4Un7qg

-### Optimizer
+### Optimizer troubleshooting

 - If you're seeing Java issues:
   - Make sure Java 8 - 64 bit is installed.
   - Make sure that Java is in your path environment variable: https://mkyong.com/java/how-to-set-java_home-on-windows-10/
-  - Try restarting your computer, and reopen the app (there might be a subprocess still kicking around)
+  - Try restarting your computer, and reopen the app (there might be an old subprocess still kicking around)

 - If you're having trouble running the app after downloading:
-  - If you don't see the .exe file, you might have downloaded the Source code instead of the binaries.
-Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-x.x.x...' file (for your specific OS), not the Souce code
+  - You might have downloaded the Source code instead of the the installer.
+Go to https://github.com/fribbels/Fribbels-Epic-7-Optimizer/releases and click on the 'FribbelsE7Optimizer-Setup-1.x.x.exe' file (for Windows, use the dmg for mac), not the Source code
-  - Error about a missing "ffmpeg.dll", you might have opened the file without unzipping it.
-Make sure to unzip/extract the .zip file after downloading it.

 - If you see a "Error: EPERM: operation not permitted" error pop up while importing, there are a couple potential fixes:
   - Restart your computer, especially if you installed Java recently